 Michael defined user research as “building a deeper understanding of your users, their needs, their motivations and the way they are using your product.
 It helps Product Managers understand whom the product is for and why it is valuable.”
 “The goal of user research is to get actionable or testable data that can be used in the future for another iteration or research process,” he added.

 There are different ways to collect the data.
 Observation techniques, task analysis, and other feedback methodologies are examples of data-collecting tools.
 They are divided into qualitative and quantitative research.

 The purpose of quantitative research is to tell, for example, how people use the product or how they would like to use it.
 Examples of this type of research are surveys and analytics directly from the products.
 For quantitative research, you need quite large data sets.
 This type of research is good for validating or invalidating the hypothesis.

-On the other hand, qualitative research is good for getting individual one-on-one insights from the customers.
-Qualitative research can be, for example, interviews and open-ended questionnaires where the respondent has to give an answer instead of just choosing his answer from the scale of 1-10.
+On the other hand, qualitative research is good for getting individual one-on-one insights from customers.
+Qualitative research can be, for example, interviews and open-ended questionnaires where the respondent has to give an answer instead of just choosing his answer from a scale of 1-10.
 Qualitative research is more individualized and less structured, and it gives more freedom to the respondent to say what he wants in his own words.

 The research process

 Michael presented the research process as a five-step loop.
 The different stages are objectives, hypothesis, methods, conduct, and synthesis.